|Registration Deadline:||January 27, 2014 over 3 years ago|

 - Tyler Lawson (University of Minnesota Twin Cities)

-- Bob Oliver (Université Paris 13)
+- Bob Oliver (Université de Paris XIII (Paris-Nord))

 - Oscar Randal-Williams (University of Cambridge)